-In our Nashville service area, the termites we deal with are subterranean termites.
+In our Nashville pest control service area, the termites we deal with are subterranean termites.
 These insects create nests in and attack man-made structures from the ground.
 When they do, it is difficult to detect them.
 Here are four signs that these termites may be inside your Nashville home, and why you might miss these signs.

 1. Termite Swarmers

-One of the most obvious signs of a termite infestation is the presence of termite swarmers on the inside of a structure.
+One of the most obvious signs of a termite infestation in Nashville is the presence of termite swarmers on the inside of a structure.
 If you find hundreds of insects with white wings crawling around in your home, you can be sure that you have a termite infestation.
 This sign is hard to miss.
 But there are a few things you should understand about termite swarmers:

 Swarmers don't usually emerge inside.
 Since subterranean termites create their nests in the ground, it is far more likely that they'll emerge outside.
 If you wait to see swarmers inside your home, you can wait a long time—possibly forever.